 My guess is that the orange CJ-3B is a municipal vehicle.

 What might be a complete surprise is that if you turn around in the opposite direction from the above picture, what you see is the fortifications of Old Québec, a UNESCO World Heritage Site.
-This more recent photo also shows the 1987 renovations to Place D'Youville, which is now a huge skating rink every winter.
+This more recent photo (by Duce94, used under CC) also shows the 1987 renovations to Place D'Youville, which is now a huge skating rink every winter.

 The Saint Jean Gate was originally built in the late 17th century, and includes stairs to the top of the fortifications, from where the above photo was taken.